ecmwf/odc/docs/content/implementation/encoding-data.rst

 Encoding Data
 =============

-The encoding process is strutured as the reverse of the decoding process.
+The encoding process is structured as the reverse of the decoding process.
 Data in memory is described in an **Encoder** object.
 This data is then encoded into a sequence of frames and written to an output data stream.

 .. index:: Encoding Data; Encoder